Safety Model

 If the userspace collector crashes:

-- Kernel automatically detaches XDP program
+- Kernel automatically detaches the BPF program(s).

-- Traffic continues to flow normally
+- Traffic continues to flow normally.

-- Systemd restarts the service (if configured)
+- Systemd restarts the service (if configured).

 Disk Failure